-One of the major tasks in photo editing or retouching comes in the form of removing the background in software like Affinity Photo.
+One of the major tasks in some types of photo editing is to remove a background in Affinity Photo.
 You might need it to remove the background completely for a product photo or to add a different background for a composite, or do multiple-image composite in the form of matte painting.
 Magazine editors will also often need this technique in order to wrap text nicely around the cut-out image in an app like Affinity Publisher.

 You might have already done background removal at some stage in life, or you are going to do it at some point.
-Affinity Photo provides several tools for background removal.
-Let’s look at them one by one.
+In this Affinity Photo tutorial on removing backgrounds, we look at tools one by one.

 Our Tough Sample for Removing A Background in Affinity Photo